datastax/csharp-driver/README.md

 If you are using the `PasswordAuthenticator` which is included in the default distribution of Apache Cassandra, you can use the `Builder.WithCredentials` method or you can explicitly create a `PlainTextAuthProvider` instance.

-For clients connecting to a DSE cluster secured with `DseAuthenticator`, two authentication providers are included (on the `Cassandra.DataStax.Auth` namespace):

-- `DsePlainTextAuthProvider`: plain-text authentication;
-- `DseGssapiAuthProvider`: GSSAPI authentication.

 To configure a provider, pass it when initializing the cluster:

 ```csharp